 Later on psychologists of different countries customized WAIS under their cultural and linguistic preferences.
 Now adapted versions, such as Australian IQ tests, Spanish IQ Tests and Chinese IQ tests, are available all over the world.

-WAIS IQ tests are comprised of two main scales; verbal and performance.
+WAIS intelligence tests are comprised of two main scales; verbal and performance.
 The verbal scale assesses six verbal capabilities.
 However, performance scale measures five performing capabilities.

 The verbal IQ test scale analyses your vocabulary, arithmetic, information, comprehension and digit span capabilities and abstract conceptualization.
 The IQ test results heavily depend upon your practice, skills, education, culture, socio-economic conditions and the current state of your mind.

 The WAIS IQ test identifies your comprehension of meanings and relations between the expressive words.
 It is your mental conception of a thing or situation that gives meaning to the spoken or written words.